 We rely on our information technology systems for the effective operation of our business and for the secure maintenance and storage of confidential data relating to our business.
 Although our internal information technology team actively takes steps to protect our information and operational systems, unauthorized persons or disloyal insiders may be able to penetrate our security controls, and develop and deploy viruses, worms and other malicious software programs that compromise our confidential information or that of third parties and cause a disruption or failure of our information and/or operational technology systems.
 In addition, we have in the past and may in the future be subject to "phishing" attacks in which third parties send emails purporting to be from reputable companies to obtain personal information and infiltrate our systems to initiate wire transfers or otherwise obtain proprietary or confidential information or disrupt operations by deploying malicious code.
 A number of large, public companies have recently experienced losses based on ransomware and/or phishing attacks and other cyber-attacks.
 In addition to other factors, our position within the supply chain to the U.S. Government may increase our risk of being targeted by malicious actors.
 Similarly, attackers could implant malicious code into software that we may purchase, and this supply chain vulnerability could disrupt our operations, compromise our data or lead to other cyber harms.
-Recent global developments, including the ongoing COVID-19 pandemic, which has led to increased remote working arrangements, as well as the conflict between Russia and Ukraine, which has been associated with an increase in cyber-attacks, have created an environment in which malicious actors may have increased opportunity and motivation for breaching or compromising our systems.
+Recent global developments have created an environment in which malicious actors may have increased opportunity and motivation for breaching or compromising our systems.